eno-lang/eno/README.md

 `DETAILS.md` contains a work in progress write-up of the more intricate details of the eno language specification (those more relevant to implementing than to using it).

-`eno.abnf` contains a work in progress formal description of eno's grammar in ABNF notation.

 `TERMINOLOGY.md` contains a glossary with all terms that are used to describe the eno language.